 UCFB team up with Evening Standard and Independent to train journalists of the future

-Four journalists of the future will be trained at UCFB, the institution delivering university degrees inside Wembley Stadium, as part of a partnership with the London Evening Standard and Independent.
+Four journalists of the future will be trained at UCFB, the institution delivering university degrees in and around Wembley Stadium, as part of a partnership with the London Evening Standard and Independent.

-Four journalism apprentices will join other students in February on the 20-week NCTJ Diploma in Journalism at UCFB’s iconic Wembley Stadium campus, as part of the papers’ new Media Diversity Bursary Scheme, which is aimed at opening up opportunities for young people from diverse ethnic and social backgrounds.
+Four journalism apprentices will join other students in February on the 20-week NCTJ Diploma in Journalism in and around UCFB’s iconic Wembley Stadium campus, as part of the papers’ new Media Diversity Bursary Scheme, which is aimed at opening up opportunities for young people from diverse ethnic and social backgrounds.

 The Mayor of London Sadiq Khan has backed the initiative saying that he’s “optimistic that this could be a real step forward for the industry”.